 - Take a rapid antigen test or visit Health Services' COVID-19 Assessment Centre.

 - Continue to be cautious if you test negative.

 Please visit the next drop-down section if you test positive.

 If you have tested positive for COVID-19, you must:

 - Take the Ontario COVID-19 Self-Assessment online.

 - Residence Office staff will follow-up eith you via phone to chat further.
-We'll talk about your situation, review your COVID-19 Self-Assessment and your "COVID-19 Plan", have you complete an online illness reporting form (if relevant).
-From there, we'll determine if there are any on-campus self-isolation needs, including food delivery and washroom access.
+We'll talk about your situation, discuss your COVID-19 plan, and review your COVID-19 Self-Assessment and the reccommendations that have been provided.
+From there, we'll help determine any on-campus self-isolation needs, including food delivery and washroom access.

 - Visit UW's COVID-19 Support and Advice page for resources and to connect with a helath care provider directly.
 This can be done individually or in coordination with Residence Office staff.